A ‘Quick Response Code’ also known as QR code is a two-dimensional type of barcode that Denso Wave develops, a Japanese barcode developer, in 1994.

 It is usually used in promoting events and products using an H5 page.

 H5 editor QR codes are usually used in marketing campaigns, restaurant and bar menus, events, etc.

-Now that we identify the evident uses of QR codes in 2020, we can now proceed in generating a QR code.
-Before I reveal the steps on how to generate a QR code, here are 3 things that you should consider in choosing the best QR code generator that you can find online:
+Now that we identify the evident uses of QR codes today, we can now proceed in generating a QR code.
+Before we reveal the steps on how to generate a QR code, here are 3 things that you should consider in choosing the best QR code generator that you can find online:

 3. Trusted by big names and brands

 Gaining trust from big brands boosts business influence on users.

 If the QR code generator is credited and acknowledged by large brands, then the QR code generator is legit and working.